JockDaRock/snorty_mcsnort_face/README.md

 3. Knowledge of building and deploying Docker containers from commandline.
 4. Have a MQTT Broker to send alert messages to and receive alerts from.
 Alternatively you can use the [Public Mosquitto MQTT Broker](https://test.mosquitto.org/) on port 1883 as your MQTT broker.
 5. Familiarity with [Snort](https://www.snort.org/).
+6. Be able to use the [Postman client](https://www.getpostman.com/).
-5. Snort rules you want to test.
-Simple set of rules to get you going is already provided in the pcap files.
+6. Snort rules you want to test.
+Please see the postman collection to apply rules via the API.

 ## Let's get started!!!